UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The most affordable electricity plan often depends on your actual monthly kilowatt-hour (kWh) usage.

-Determining which provider is “cheaper” isn’t as simple as looking at the big number on the advertisement.
-In Texas, the rate you pay per kilowatt-hour (kWh) changes depending on how much electricity you use.
-This is known as the usage curve.
-If you want to compare TXU and TriEagle fixed-rate plans, focus on your typical monthly usage.
+Determining which provider is cheaper is not as simple as looking at the large number on an advertisement.
+In Texas, the rate you pay per kilowatt-hour (kWh) changes depending on how much electricity you use each month.
+If you want to compare TXU vs Trieagle rates accurately, you must focus on your typical monthly usage tiers.

-Both companies tailor their rates to look attractive at specific usage levels, usually 1,000 or 2,000 kWh.
-Here is how a hypothetical pricing scenario often looks (for illustrative purposes only, always check current EFLs):
+Both companies tailor their rates to look attractive at specific usage levels.
+Here is how a hypothetical pricing scenario often looks for these providers in the current market:

-• At 500 kWh (Apartment): TXU plans can sometimes have base charges that result in a higher effective rate for low usage.
-TriEagle plans can also be pricey here but may lack the high minimum usage fees found in some TXU contracts.
+• At 500 kWh (Apartment): TXU plans can sometimes have base charges that result in a higher effective rate for low usage, bringing an estimated bill to around $90 to $100.
+TriEagle plans can also be pricey here but may lack the high minimum usage fees, potentially keeping your monthly statement closer to $80 to $85.

-• At 1,000 kWh (Small Home): This is the “sweet spot” for advertisements.
-TriEagle’s simple fixed plans often come out slightly cheaper at comparable usage levels, depending on current offers.
+• At 1,000 kWh (Small Home): This is the “sweet spot” for most advertisements.
+TriEagle’s simple fixed plans often come out slightly cheaper at comparable usage levels, averaging around $140 to $150 per month, compared to TXU’s $160 to $175.

 • At 2,000 kWh (Large Home): Both providers offer bill credits that kick in at high usage, dropping the effective rate significantly.
-However, TXU’s “Free Nights” plans can be very cost-effective here if you shift your heavy appliance usage to nighttime hours.
+A typical 2,000 kWh bill might sit around $290 for TriEagle and $310 for TXU.
+However, TXU’s specialized packages can be very cost-effective here if you actively shift your heavy appliance usage to nighttime hours.

 For more tips on lowering your expenses, check our guide on how to save on your electric bill.